sparrigan/sparrigan.github.io/_posts/2016-01-29-celebrodisiac.markdown

 categories: DataScience Python JS Web Celebrodisiac
 ---

 This post explains my motivation for building a web-app called [celebrodisiac][2].
 If you haven’t seen it, then pop over, take a look and have a play around.
-I envisioned [celebrodisiac][2] in order to help with a larger project I’ve been working on in my spare time.
-Bear with me and I’ll take you on a journey steeped in history, glamour and babies.
-Actually, lots of babies.
+I came up with celebrodisiac to try and help solve a larger project I’ve been working on in my spare time.
+Bear with me and I’ll take you on a journey steeped in history, glamour and babies... *lots* of babies.

-The [US Census dataset][3] is a very popular for practicing statistical methods – especially the data it contains on baby-names registered each year.
-Whilst exploring it to hone my [pandas][4] skills, I noticed something interesting.
-For one reason or another, I ended up creating the below plot, which shows the number of baby names that **end** in the various letters of the alphabet over the years.
+The [US Social Security baby-names dataset][3] contains information on the number of different baby names registered each year in the US, and is a popular test-bed for practicing statistical methods.
+Whilst exploring it to hone my [pandas][4] skills, I noticed something pretty interesting.
+Whilst mooching around, I ended up creating the below plot, showing the number of baby names that **end** in the various letters of the alphabet each year.

 ![Time-series for last letters of baby names](http://www.nicharrigan.com/github_images/last_lett.png)

-One thing that sticks out a mile is that – weirdly - around 1910, there’s a sudden drop in names ending in the letters **a** and **e** (and a small increase in names ending in other letters).
-My first thought was the most exciting thought a scientist can have: *“that's odd...”*.
+Weirdly, around 1910, there’s a sudden drop in names ending in the letters **a** and **e** (and a small increase in names ending in other letters).
+My first thought was the ever-exciting: *“that's odd...”*.
 I actually have a deerstalker next to my desk precisely for moments like this, and so I donned it with no small pleasure.
 My initial speculation was  that this could perhaps be due to several big-hitter names decreasing in popularity.
 But looking at which different names contributed to the change this didn’t seem likely, and besides, it’d be quite a coincidence.
 Perhaps then, the decrease in a and e ending names is a symptom of something deeper.
 Spurred on by this, I looked at how last letters are distributed if we consider the space of all possible names that people ever choose, and this is what I found:

 ![Distribution of last letters in whole namespace](http://www.nicharrigan.com/github_images/name_last_lett_dist.png)